 So far the primitive Jerusalem lived upon herself.
-Yet even from the beginning and for some of the necessaries of life a modest amount of trade was inevitable from the first.
+Yet even from the beginning and for some of the necessaries of life a modest amount of trade was inevitable from the able: trade with the farmers of the plains, with the desert nomads, and with the nearest centres of civilisation.

-Trade inevitable from the first.

-with the desert nomads, and with the nearest centres of civilisation.
 The first of these, as we have seen, must have furnished some wheat, and as Jerusalem grew the imports of this constantly increased.